 d) if any new or amended privacy notices or similar privacy-related documentation are required;

 e) if any assistance is required in dealing with the exercise of a data subject’s rights (including, but not limited to, the handling of subject access requests);

 f) if a personal data breach (suspected or actual) has occurred;

 g) if there is any uncertainty relating to security measures (whether technical or organisational) required to protect personal data;

 h) if personal data is to be shared with third parties (whether such third parties are acting as data controllers or data processors);

-i) if personal data is to be transferred outside of the EEA and there are questions relating to the lawful basis on which to do so;
+i) if personal data is to be transferred outside of the UK and there are questions relating to the lawful basis on which to do so;

 j) when any significant new processing activity is to be carried out, or significant changes are to be made to existing processing activities, which will require a Data Protection Impact Assessment;

 k) when personal data is to be used for purposes different to those for which it was originally collected;